How can CAASM support CIS compliance?

 Control 02: Inventory and Control of Software Assets

-Just like enterprise assets, organisations also need to actively manage software assets, such as applications and operating systems.
-This is to ensure only authorised software can be installed or operate on the network, and that unauthorised software can be identified and removed.
 This dashboard shows not just an inventory of applications, but some of the business context around them.
 This business context is the crucial element that our CAASM platform brings to inventories.
 Because the platform ingests data from a variety of tools, including those outside security, you can see contextual data for enterprise and software assets.
 For example, you can see applications by geography, business unit, business process, confidentiality, and more.
-The context in itself is valuable, but it really helps when it comes to remediation, because you can prioritise based on these factors.
+The context in itself is valuable, but it really helps when it comes to remediation, because you can prioritize based on these factors.
 If two assets need attention, but one is part of a business-critical payments process, that one is the priority.

 Control 07: Continuous Vulnerability Management

-Vulnerability management is crucial to the success of any cybersecurity programme.
-Enterprise security teams must deal with an immense amount of vulnerability data, which they need to continuously assess and track on all assets in the organisation.
-That way they can better remediate vulnerabilities.
-CAASM provides customisable and automated data queries which enable you to identify security control gaps and prioritise remediation campaigns, so you can focus on protecting your business rather than wasting time on manual reporting.
+CAASM provides customizable and automated data queries which enable you to identify security control gaps and prioritize remediation campaigns, so you can focus on protecting your business rather than wasting time on manual reporting.
 Here is an example CAASM dashboard that can help support your continuous vulnerability management efforts and CIS compliance.
-The dashboard above highlights a few of the metrics available in the CAASM platform, including:

 - Devices missing from a vulnerability scan.